Select Page

 On a long-term Plant-People Big History scale, the most obvious impact of humans on plant distribution relates to the redistribution and transformation of the Earth’s vegetation.

 Human appropriation of land has been mainly for agriculture, but human-induced land use change is diverse and includes deforestation for timber, human-induced flooding and fire regimes, horticulture, forestry, conversion to pasture and rangeland, and much more – the consequences of which have included substantial species extinction.
-No doubt global warming has also changed vegetation patterns.
+No doubt global warming has also changed vegetation patterns and plant distribution.

 In general terms this human impact has entailed an accelerating increase in the proportion of cultivated to wild plants over time, and an intensification of the human manipulation of plant genetics.